-1. To remove the guard, unplug tool and remove any accessories from spindle.

-2. Press in the lock lever and rotate the guard to line up the tabs on the grinder with the slots in the guard.
+- To remove the guard, unplug tool and remove any accessories from spindle. - Press in the detent tab and rotate the guard clockwise until the tabs on the grinder line up with the slots in the guard.

-3. Press in the lock lever and lift the guard straight up and away from the tool.

-4. To install the guard, unplug the tool and remove any accessories from the spindle.

-5. Line up the tabs on the grinder with the slots in the guard.
-The arrows on the grinder and guard will align.

-6. Press in the lock lever and press the guard onto the tool.
+- 3. Lift the guard straight up and away from the tool. - 4.
+To install the guard, unplug the tool and remove any accessories from the spindle. - Line up the tabs on the grinder with the slots in the guard.
+The arrows on the grinder and guard will align. - Press in the detent tab and press the guard onto the tool.
+Rotate guard counterclockwise into first detent slot.

+^{} Based on limiting the line voltage drop to five volts at 150% of the rated ampere.

-To adjust the guard, press in the lock lever and rotate the guard to one of five detent slots.
+7. To adjust the guard, press in the detent tab and rotate the guard to one of five detent slots.
 WARNING!
 Always adjust the guard to provide the operator with maximum protection while operating.